hackclub/winter/haitomns4173.md

 I will require a speaker and connect it to the Raspberry Pi and also connect a USB mic to it for taking the input.
 After setting up the hardware I will connect the pi through the SSH clint and set up the SKD as test if the speaker and mic are working.
 If everything is attached and working fine we can give a command to the Assistant and it will answer the queries.
+After that I am going to test my custom assistant, with some simple question.
+Finally if everything is tested and working properly, u will amke a wooden I'd cardboard enclosure to put all the contents in it and make it a single unit.
+So that was it for making a AI assistant.

 ## Budget